-Ambient air temperature and volume of Keswick releases may play a more significant role in trying to meet downstream temperature compliance locations at Balls Ferry, Jellys Ferry, and Bend Bridge.
-However water temperatures at upstream redd locations (CCR and upstream) are not correlated with flow but are strongly correlated with Keswick release temperatures (i.e., water quality, not water quantity).
+Ambient air temperature and volume of Keswick releases may play a more significant role in trying to meet downstream temperature compliance locations at Balls Ferry, Jellys Ferry, and

+Bend Bridge.
+However water temperatures at upstream redd locations (CCR and upstream) are not strongly correlated with flow but are strongly correlated with Keswick release temperatures (i.e., water quality, not water quantity).
 Based on RAFT model runs using a constant flow and temperature at Keswick, under average meteorological conditions, the NMFS-SWFSC generated contour plots of the 55°F 7DADM at CCR in relation to the flow and temperature at Keswick for each month (i.e., the release temperatures at Keswick that would be needed to meet 7DADM at CCR for each month) (Figure 8).
-In general, there is a small difference in temperature between 5,000 and 7,500 cfs, but above that, small increases in flow (e.g., 500 cfs) do not make much of a difference in the Keswick release temperature.
+In general, there is about a one degree difference in Keswick release temperature between 5,000 and 7,500 cfs in order to meet 55°F 7DADM at CCR, but above that, small increases in flow (e.g., 500 cfs) do not make much of a difference in the Keswick release temperature in order to meet 55°F 7DADM at CCR.
 Figure 9 shows that based on historical data, a mean daily Keswick discharge of 7,500 cfs to 15,000 cfs at approximately 52°F will be able to meet a 53°F DAT at CCR.
-The figure is just for August but the data shows the same results for the other temperature management season months (May, June, July, September, and October).
+The figure is just for August but the data shows similar results for the other temperature management season months (May, June, July, September, and October).

 Figure 8.
 55°F 7DADM at Clear Creek (CCR) in relation to the flow and temperature at Keswick by month.
 Dotted lines are 95% contour intervals.
+Data source: NMFS 2016.

 Figure 9.
 Relationship between discharge temperature and flow, and daily average temperature at Clear Creek.
+Data source: NMFS 2016.

-Based on the historic and modeled information, NMFS is requiring the following Keswick maximum release flow schedule in order to ensure the temperature compliance metrics will be met for the entire temperature management season:
+Based on the historic and modeled information, NMFS proposed the following Keswick maximum release flow schedule in order to ensure the temperature compliance metrics will be met for the entire temperature management season: